afrigon/tlwk/roles/mesmer.md

 ### Mathias Gabrel

 When Matthias gets a protective shield, use `Feedback` to reflect the shards back to break his shield.

-### Keep Construct

-Make sure you bring a greatsword or that you have a plan to push the orb through the rifts.
-Try and get 3 rifts and adjust the next phase according to the squad's damage.
-Push an extra rift for the last phase.

 ### Eye of Judgment / Fate